 About Renee Brincks: I am a travel, food and culture writer who lived in the Midwest, Alaska and Australia before landing in coastal California.
 Today, I split my time between San Francisco and Iowa.

-During more than a decade as a full-time freelancer, I’ve written for BBC Travel, Sunset, Hemispheres, American Way, Alaska Airlines Beyond, Travel Weekly, Celebrated Living, Rodale’s Organic Life, Where San Francisco, SportsCar Magazine, Smart Meetings, Gentry, The Magazine, Folks, Carmel Magazine, ReadyMade, Edible Iowa, Edible Monterey Bay, the Des Moines Register, U.S. Airways, Ideal Bite, Rundown SF, the Monterey Herald and other outlets.
+During more than a decade as a full-time freelancer, I’ve written for National Geographic Traveler, BBC Travel, Hemispheres, Sunset, American Way, Alaska Airlines Beyond, Travel Weekly, Celebrated Living, Rodale’s Organic Life, Where San Francisco, SportsCar Magazine, Smart Meetings, Gentry, The Magazine, Folks, Carmel Magazine, ReadyMade, Edible Iowa, Edible Monterey Bay, the Des Moines Register, U.S. Airways, Ideal Bite, Rundown SF, the Monterey Herald and other outlets.
 I’m a San Francisco editor for Zagat, and I wrote about Volkswagen van enthusiasts for the 2015 book Bulli Love.
 In 2017, I won a Visit California Eureka Award for my Where San Francisco story on the city’s cable cars.

 Whether exploring under-the-radar destinations or interviewing high-profile individuals like Sir Richard Branson and Donna Karan, I’m always looking for unexpected angles.
 My favorite features spotlight interesting people doing interesting things, from glacier tour guides and heirloom vegetable farmers to small-scale brewers and innovative architects.